 Symptoms of carpal tunnel disease

+The symptoms of carpal tunnel syndrome are typical and include swelling and then a sensation of numbness, mostly felt at night and on waking up.
 Tingling, burning sensations, pain, loss of sensitivity and loss of dexterity are other frequent signs.
 It is not uncommon for the disease to be bilateral, although often of unequal intensity.

 How to recognize carpal tunnel syndrome?